 Eligibility for a Critical Skills Employment Permit is largely determined by the type of occupation, and proposed remuneration level.
 The following are eligible:

-- Occupations with a minimum annual remuneration of €30,000 for a restricted number of strategically important occupations contained in the Highly Skilled Eligible Occupations List.
-A relevant degree qualification or higher is required.
+- Occupations with a minimum annual remuneration of €30,000 for a restricted number of strategically important occupations contained in the Critical Skills Occupations List a relevant degree qualification or higher is required.

-- All occupations with a minimum annual remuneration of over €60,000, other than those on the Ineligible Categories of Employment for Employment Permits or which are contrary to the public interest.
+All occupations with a minimum annual remuneration of over €60,000, other than those on the Ineligible List of Occupations for Employment Permits or which are contrary to the public interest.
 A non-EEA national who does not have a degree qualification or higher, must have the necessary level of experience.

 Further criteria include: